sudorandom/kmcd.dev/content/posts/2026/google-protobuf-value-considered-harmful/index.md

 ### Model your actual data in Protobuf

 Statically defining your schemas is always the ideal path.
 It yields the best performance, full compile-time type safety, and clear API contracts.
 Commit to first-class, statically typed fields whenever possible.
 It's worth it.

-### Use Buf's `hyperpb` for dynamic runtime schemas

-If you must resolve and parse dynamic schema descriptors at runtime (like in message registries or API gateways), standard reflection-based parsing (`dynamicpb`) is too slow.
-Buf's [`hyperpb`](https://github.com/bufbuild/hyperpb) compiles message descriptors into optimized bytecode to bypass reflection.
-While compiling descriptors at application startup is ideal, you can also compile them dynamically at runtime if schemas are discovered on the fly, significantly outperforming standard reflection.

 ### Use a native `map<string, string>` for flat attributes